 215 Merrill Hall

-The Criminology and Justice Studies minor aligns well for students in psychology, sociology, political science and applied conflict management majors, as well as for those students interested in forensics.
+The Criminology and Justice Studies minor aligns well for students declared in the psychology, sociology, political science and peace and conflict studies majors, as well as for those students interested in forensics.
 The program provides students with a broad understanding of the functions, roles and critical issues within the components of criminal, juvenile and civil justice.

 - Ashtabula Campus

 - Trumbull Campus

 - Tuscarawas Campus

 Admission to a minor is open to students declared in a bachelor’s degree, the A.A.B. or A.A.S. degree or the A.T.S. degree (not Individualized Program major).
 Students declared only in the A.A. or A.S. degree or the A.T.S. degree in Individualized Program may not declare a minor.
 Students may not pursue a minor and a major in the same discipline.

 |CRIM 22300||POLICE ROLE||3|